 You will receive suggestions for things you can do to speed your results.
 There are ALWAYS things you can do to maximize the effectiveness of your treatments and feel better quicker.
 If you commit to:

 - Following the diet and lifestyle recommendations

 - Coming in for follow-ups at recommended intervals, and

 - Taking suggested herbs and supplements, you can turn a 10-session condition into a 5-session condition.
 This saves you money and time and empowers you to take back control of your health.

 6. Be hopeful!

 You have every reason to feel hopeful and positive about getting good results.
-I have tremendous confidence in what I do.
-I see the powerful effects daily!
+We have tremendous confidence in what we do.
+We see the powerful effects daily!
 Getting on board mentally will help your healing process.
 Hope and a positive outlook greatly reduce obstacles to healing.
 You don’t need to “believe in” acupuncture for it to work, but believing in your own ability to heal is crucial to making it a reality.